 The highest trial conversion happens when the hook creates qualified curiosity, not just entertainment.

-According to our data, workout snippet hooks that pair a visual exercise moment with a text overlay containing a specific claim ('I lost 20 lbs without a gym') produce 15-20% lower cost-per-trial than snippet hooks without text context.
+In our experience, workout snippet hooks that pair a visual exercise moment with a text overlay containing a specific claim ('I lost 20 lbs without a gym') tend to produce lower cost-per-trial than snippet hooks without text context.
 The visual grabs attention, the text qualifies intent.

 As explored in the Mobile User Acquisition Show episode on hooks and retention, hook rates function like D1 retention in gaming: over 35-40% of viewers drop off after the hook, so hook quality determines the ceiling for every downstream metric.

-For more on how sound and music amplify hook performance, adding trending audio to workout snippet hooks increases 3-second view rates by an additional 8-12% based on RocketShip HQ testing.
+For more on how sound and music amplify hook performance, adding trending audio to workout snippet hooks can meaningfully increase 3-second view rates, based on our testing.

 How many creatives should you test per ad group for fitness app campaigns on TikTok?